We may earn money or products from the companies or links mentioned in this post.

 So you are planning your first visit to the Disneyland Resort!
 Congratulations!
 You are about to experience some amazing magical memories.
 Planning your first trip can be overwhelming, so I am going to share with you some things to know before you go.

 There is so much to know before you go that I will be breaking it up into several posts.
 I thought, the most logical way to do this is to go in the order you will, or should, encounter different sections or scenarios.
 So today I am going to give a general overview of the parks.
-Starting with where to park at Disneyland, bag checks at Disneyland security, and a few other things you will encounter before you even enter the parks.
+Starting with parking Disneyland, bag checks at Disneyland security, and a few other things you will encounter before you even enter the parks.

-There are 2 main parking areas, and a short term parking area near the Downtown Disney District (with an hourly rate).
-If you plan on going all day, you will want to park at either the Toy Story/Pumba parking lot, or the Mickey and Friends Parking structure.
+There are 2 main parking areas (soon to be 3), and a short term parking area near the Downtown Disney District (with an hourly rate).
+If you plan on going all day, you will want to park at either the Toy Story parking lot, or the Mickey and Friends Parking structure.

 If you are heading south down I-5, there is a carpool lane exit for Disneyland Drive that takes you to the Mickey and Friends Parking Structure and Downtown Disney area.

 If you are heading north to get to Disneyland, you will most likely be directed to the Toy Story Parking Lot.